 In my opinion, Teachable is great for beginners because they will handle all the payments and even give you a built-in affiliate program so others can promote your course for you.
 Plus, with their analytics, you can see how many people are enrolled and how they’re doing in your course.

-However, if you’re looking for more of an all-in-one course building platform, there are better alternatives (such as Kartra and Skool mentioned above).
+However, if you’re looking for more of an all-in-one course building platform, there are better alternatives (such as Kartra and Skool mentioned earlier).

 Click here to try Teachable for free!